Ravenous (1999 film): Plot

 During the Mexican–American War, US Army second lieutenant John Boyd plays dead as his unit is destroyed by Mexican troops.
 Unaware Boyd is still alive, the Mexican troops send him on a cart of American dead to the Mexican headquarters.
-En route, blood drips into Boyd's mouth, giving him the strength to capture the headquarters.
+Throughout this journey, blood drips into Boyd's mouth, giving him the strength to capture the headquarters.
 His heroism earns him a promotion to captain, but Boyd's superior General Slauson sends Boyd to Fort Spencer, a remote military outpost in the Sierra Nevada under the command of Colonel Hart, as punishment for perceived cowardice.

 The traumatized Boyd joins the fort's seven-man garrison.
 A stranger named Colqhoun arrives after his wagon train became lost in the mountains by their guide, a colonel named Ives who misrepresented his experience.
 After eating their horses and pack-animals, the men resorted to cannibalism to avoid starvation and Colqhoun fled from Ives' particularly voracious appetite.
 The fort assembles a rescue party to search for survivors, and the fort's Indian scout, George, warns them of the Wendigo myth: anyone who consumes the flesh of a human absorbs their strength but becomes a demon cursed by an insatiable hunger for more human flesh.

 Finding the cave that had sheltered Colqhoun's party, Boyd and Reich discover human remains and clothing.
-They discover that Colqhoun is actually Ives, and had killed and eaten his five companions.
-Colqhoun now kills the rescue party one by one leaving Boyd the sole survivor.
-He breaks his leg when he escapes by jumping off a cliff, hides in a pit next to the body of Reich, eating some of Reich's flesh to survive, as Colqhoun butchers and devours the other members of the rescue party.
+They discover a Colonel's uniform below one of the skeletons, revealing that it is in fact Colqhoun who murdered and consumed his five companions.
+Colqhoun now kills the rescue party one by one, leaving Boyd the sole survivor.
+He breaks his leg when he escapes by jumping off a cliff and hides in a pit next to the body of Reich, eating some of Reich's flesh to survive, as Colqhoun butchers and devours the other members of the rescue party.

 Boyd limps back to Fort Spencer delirious and plagued by cravings for human flesh.
 The soldiers who never met Colqhoun do not believe Boyd's wild tale.
 A second expedition to the cave finds neither bodies nor any trace of Colqhoun.
-A temporary commander is assigned to the fort and turns out to be Colqhoun, presenting himself as "Colonel Ives".
+A temporary commander is assigned to the fort and turns out to be Colqhoun, presenting himself as the murdered Colonel Ives.
 Boyd's fellow soldiers refuse to believe that "Ives" is the killer, especially since he bears no sign of the wounds supposedly inflicted on him during the fight at the cave.